 - Whether the style fits the space

-- Exact construction details hidden by the image
+- Construction details not visible in the image

-The safest way to think about it is this: AI visualizers are a confidence tool.
-Measurements, product specs, and return policy details still matter for final validation.
+A helpful way to think about it is this: AI visualizers are a confidence tool.
+Product measurements, specifications, and return policy details still matter as the final confirmation layer.

 What affects how accurate the result feels